Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Kotlin uses *properties* to represent object-like entities, such as local variables, class fields or top-level values.

 Property declarations may create read-only (`val`) or mutable (`var`) entities in their respective scope.

-Properties may also have custom getter or setter --- functions which are used to read or write the property value.
+Properties may also have custom getter or setter --- special functions which are used to read or write the property value.
+Getters and setters cannot be called directly, but rather define how the corresponding properties are evaluated when accessed.

 #### Read-only property declaration